-Exercise Science Mission: The mission of the Exercise Science program at Missouri Valley College is to develop entry-level professionals who can assess, interpret, prescribe, intervene, and manage health and fitness in individuals across the life span and promote positive lifestyle changes through basic interventions and referrals.
+Exercise Science Mission: The mission of the Exercise Science program at Missouri Valley College is to develop entry-level professionals who can assess, interpret, prescribe, intervene, and manage health and fitness in individuals across the lifespan and promote positive lifestyle changes through basic interventions and referrals.
 The program is also designed to prepare students for appropriate professional organization certification exams and for post-graduate study in Exercise Science or related disciplines.

-- Graduates shall understand the underlying anatomical, physiological, and biomechanical concepts and principles relating to Exercise Science for both the enhancement of long-term health and well-being and for enhancing performance in the competitive athlete. - Graduates shall be able to explain and implement psychological and sociological concepts and principles relating to human movement. - Graduates shall be able to demonstrate basic concepts and principles relating to motor behavior in order to know how humans best learn motor skills and how to teach motor skills to others. - Graduates shall be able to develop, implement, and evaluate programs for developing physical fitness. - Graduates shall understand the injury process and the role of fitness and exercise in the treatment, management, and prevention of injury and illness. - Graduates shall understand the concepts of risk management, organization, and administration of health and fitness programs. - Graduates shall demonstrate proficiency in interpreting data and communicating by doing oral presentations in classes or the community. - Graduates shall demonstrate proficiency in interpreting data and communicating by writing laboratory reports, research papers, research summaries, and case studies. - Graduates shall be able to modify and adapt exercise programming to meet the needs of diverse clients. - Graduates shall be able to modify and adapt physical training to maximize performance in diverse athletic environments. - Graduates shall demonstrate the ability to work effectively with individuals from diverse cultures and backgrounds. - Graduates shall demonstrate the ability to work effectively with individuals varying in age and health status. - Graduates shall demonstrate an adequate level of personal physical fitness. - Graduates shall understand the importance of becoming members of professional organizations and attending conferences when possible.
+- Graduates shall understand the underlying anatomical, physiological, and biomechanical concepts and principles relating to Exercise Science for both the enhancement of long-term health and well-being and for enhancing performance in human performance - Graduates shall be able to explain and implement psychological and sociological concepts and principles relating to human movement.

+- Graduates shall be able to demonstrate basic concepts and principles relating to motor behavior in order to know how humans best learn motor skills and how to teach motor skills to others - Graduates shall be able to develop, implement, and evaluate programs for developing physical fitness. - Graduates shall understand the injury process and the role of fitness and exercise in the treatment, management, and prevention of injury and illness. - Graduates shall understand the concepts of risk management, organization, and administration of health and fitness programs. - Graduates shall demonstrate proficiency in interpreting data and communicating by doing oral presentations in classes or the community. - Graduates shall demonstrate proficiency in interpreting data and communicating by writing laboratory reports, research papers, research summaries, and case studies. - Graduates shall be able to modify and adapt exercise programming to meet the needs of diverse clients. - Graduates shall be able to modify and adapt physical training to maximize performance in diverse populations - Graduates shall demonstrate the ability to work effectively with individuals from diverse cultures and backgrounds. - Graduates shall demonstrate the ability to work effectively with individuals varying in age and health status. - Graduates shall understand the importance of becoming members of professional organizations and attending conferences when possible.

-Major requirements: BI 255 or BI 275, EX 100, EX 245, EX 307, EX 230, EX 320, EX 334, EX 335, EX 359, EX 385, EX 400, MA 200, PE 104, PE 221, PE 233, PE 240, PE 333, PE 336, BA 212, BA 310.
-(Total 52 hours)
+Major requirements: BI 255 or BI 275, EX 100, EX 245, EX 307, EX 230, EX 320, EX 334, EX 335, EX 359, EX 385, EX 400, MA 200, PE 221, PE 233, PE 240, PE 333, BA 212, BA 310.
+(Total 48 hours)

-Minor Requirements: EX230, BI255 or BI275, EX245, and 3 of the Following: EX307, EX334, EX335, or EX385.
+Minor Requirements: EX 230, BI 255 or BI 275, EX245, and 3 of the Following: EX307, EX334, EX335, or EX385.
 (Total 18 hours)